Maps

 Te Araroa – The Trail App

-This app by FarOut seems popular.
-Formerly called Guthook (why???) the price has dropped significantly from several years back and is now USD $30 for the whole country, or $13 for each of four sections of the country (as at Oct 2022).
-Plus you can get a free sample of the 60 kms north of Auckland.
+This app by FarOut has been popular.
+The price is USD $30 for the whole country, or USD $10 for each of four sections of the country (as at Jan 2026).
+Plus you can get a free sample of the 60 kms north of Auckland to try out.

 Road Maps